lagessiehcs/human-path-following-mpc-control/README.md

 Before running the code, ensure you have the following:
 1. **[Mobile Robotics Simulation Toolbox](https://de.mathworks.com/matlabcentral/fileexchange/66586-mobile-robotics-simulation-toolbox)**: This toolbox is essential for the simulation.
 You can install it from the MATLAB Central File Exchange.

+2. **[Phased Array System Toolbox](https://de.mathworks.com/products/phased-array.html )** for the rotz function.

-2. **CasADi Package**: This project was tested with casadi-3.6.5, which can be downloaded [here](https://github.com/casadi/casadi/releases?page=3).
+3. **CasADi Package**: This project was tested with casadi-3.6.5, which can be downloaded [here](https://github.com/casadi/casadi/releases?page=3).
 Once downloaded, extract the package and place it in the MATLAB folder.

 ### Python